COGS18/COGS18.github.io/_build/materials/10-FunctionsII.md

   url: /materials/09-FunctionsI
   title: '09-FunctionsI'
 next_page:
-  url: /materials/A1-Syntax
+  url: /materials/11-Debugging
-  title: 'A1-Syntax'
+  title: '11-Debugging'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
 ## Course Announcements

-- A3 due Mon 5/4 (11:59 PM)
+- **A3** due Mon 5/4 (11:59 PM)
+    - error in first cell:
+        - add cell above: `!pip install --user nltk`
-    - A3 tends to take slightly longer than A2
+    - A3 tends to take slightly longer than A2 (*but* students tend to find it easier than A2)
-    - A4 is the most difficult assignment
+    - A4 is the most difficult assignment (and takes the longest)
-- Mid-course survey available
+- **Mid-course survey** available
     - https://bit.ly/cogs18_mid_sp20
     - opportunity for extra credit (if completed by tonight 4/27 at 11:59 PM)